Signature of glassy dynamics in dynamic modes decompositions

-A significant challenge in the analysis is that the resolution of the DMD eigenvalues is constrained by the resolution and size of the data and the dictionary.
-The DMD estimation of the oscillatory component of the Koopman spectrum thus does not lie exactly on the imaginary axis, and it can become difficult to distinguish between the oscillatory and decaying components of the spectrum.
-While this ambiguity can make it challenging to identify if a gap exists, we can clearly observe the convergence of the oscillatory component of the spectrum to the imaginary axis as the dictionary size increases (see Supplemental Material Sec.~SIIIC).
-Only in the glassy case with algebraic decay (right column in Fig.~\ref{fig4}) do we see an additional accumulation of decaying modes near the imaginary axis.
-We can also observe a widening of the pseudospectrum around the imaginary axis in the glassy case, somewhat similar to the bulging behavior seen in the one-dimensional example above.
+Qualitative differences between the results for the exponentially relaxing cases and the glassy, algebraic relaxation are apparent in the results, but the interpretation is somewhat confounded by spectral noise in the DMD approximation of the Koopman spectrum.
+Nevertheless, we can clearly observe the convergence of the oscillatory component of the spectrum to the imaginary axis as the dictionary size increases (see Supplemental Material Sec.~S3C).
+Only in the glassy case with algebraic decay (right column in Fig.~\ref{fig4}) do we see an additional accumulation of decaying modes near the imaginary axis that do not converge to the imaginary axis as the dictionary size increases.
+Indeed, the DMD spectrum faithfully captures the exponential and algebraic behavior in the reconstruction of the Kuramoto order parameter,

-Despite the resolution limitations, we can successfully reconstruct the order parameter for the $jth$ trajectory from the estimate of the dictionary terms as $\hat{r}^j = |\frac{1}{N}\sum_i \hat{g}_i(x^j)|$.
-Substituting the estimated evolution of the dictionary terms, we can express $r$ as a sum over exponentially oscillating and decaying terms as

-To avoid overfitting and to mitigate spectral noise in the reconstruction, we include only those modes in the summation that pass a residual test of $\varepsilon<10^{-8}$ (white dots in Fig.~\ref{fig4}).
+and thus the DMD reconstruction can effectively represent the glassy dynamcis observed in the oscillator system.
+To avoid overfitting and to mitigate spectral noise in the reconstruction, we include only the minimum necessary number of small-residue modes to reconstruct the Kuramoto order parameter to a relative accuracy of $10^{-3}$, with a residue threshold of $\varepsilon<5\times 10^{-8}$ (white dots in Fig.~\ref{fig4}).